Rahulkavya143/Rahulkavya143/README.md

 - OS & Tools: Linux, Git, Bash

 ### 🚀 Featured Projects
-- Multi-tier AWS infrastructure using Terraform modules
+- Modular multi-tier AWS infrastructure provisioned with Terraform
-- CI/CD pipeline for a React application deployed on AWS EC2
+- CI/CD pipeline for deploying a React application on AWS EC2
-- Monitoring and alerting stack using Prometheus
+- Monitoring and alerting stack implemented with Prometheus and Alertmanager

 Focused on reproducibility, security, and automation.